Facts About Alcoholism

-Alcoholism, or alcohol use disorder, is one of the most common diseases in the United States.
-With an estimated 24.7 million Americans meeting criterion for alcohol use disorder, 12.5% or 1 in 8 Americans has a problem.
+Some of the facts about alcoholism are a bit shocking.
+For example, did you know that alcoholism, or alcohol use disorder, is one of the most common diseases in the United States?
+With an estimated 24.7 million Americans meeting the criterion for alcohol use disorder, 12.5% or 1 in 8 Americans has a problem.
 At the same time, alcohol use is both popularized and glamorized, with binge drinking being the norm.
 Most adults can purchase alcohol more easily than they can purchase a painkiller like Advil, making alcohol extremely easy to abuse.

 At the same time, alcohol is actually highly addictive.
 Individuals who use frequently run the risk of physical dependence in only a few months, leading many to unintentionally develop addiction through party or bar culture.
 Understanding alcoholism, its effects, and how it works can help many people to avoid the problem or to get treatment.